Coalfire-CF/terraform-aws-config/README.md

    │   ├── variables.tf
    │   ├── ...
    ```
+5. Customize code to meet requirements.

 Make sure that 'remote-data.tf' defines the S3 backend which is on the Management account state bucket.
 For example:

     ```hcl
     terraform {